-The a/c is certified and capable to conduct an ILS CAT III A with DH > 50 ft. or a CAT II i.e. an Auto-approach & Auto- landing can be accomplished with a Fail-Passive system but the only draw-back is that say, if a malfunction occurred below 100 ft. or during the flare, the [AA/LS] may not be able to accomplish the remaining portion of the app./ flare, landing or roll-out satisfactorily depending upon what has failed, hence the pilot would have to be ready as a back-up to immediately take-over manually.
+The aircraft is certified and capable to conduct an ILS CAT III A with DH > 50 ft. or a CAT II i.e. an Auto-approach & Auto- landing can be accomplished with a Fail-Passive system but the only draw-back is that say, if a malfunction occurred during the flare, the [AA/LS] may not be able to accomplish the remaining portion of the flare, landing or roll-out satisfactorily depending upon what has failed, hence the pilot would have to be ready as a back-up to immediately take-over manually.